Training & Development

 Employees also reaped rewards.
 Program participants at Cigna were eight percent more likely to stay with the company.
 They were also 10 percent more likely to be promoted, seeing a 43 percent increase in wages over a three-year period.

 Organizations are responding to positive findings like these by offering their own tuition assistance or tuition reimbursement programs.
-Just over half of U.S. employers now provide such programs for undergraduate or graduate degrees, according to SHRM’s 2019 Employee Benefits report.
+Almost half of U.S. employers now provide such programs for undergraduate or graduate degrees, according to SHRM’s 2022 Employee Benefits report.

 3. What is employer student loan repayment?